Banner: What's in demand?

 Health care

-Employment in health care also grew in January with 70,000 new jobs.
+Employment in health care rose by 54,000 jobs in September.
 Most of the new jobs were in ambulatory health care services and hospitals.

 While most healthcare provider jobs require specific training, licenses, or certifications, you can get started as a certified nursing assistant with a few months of training (find a certified nursing assistant training program in your area; they generally last from 4 to 12 weeks).
 Other openings for people new to health care are in customer service positions or administrative jobs at all levels.